rafayopen/perftest/README.md

 CloudWatch instance.
   * Login to [your AWS console](console.aws.amazon.com) (the one that corresponds to AWS credentials you entered into the Rafay console).
-  * Navigate to CloudWatch Metrics, select all metrics, and watch the data roll in.
+  * Navigate to CloudWatch Metrics, look for the `Http Perf Demo` namespace, select all metrics, and watch the data roll in.
+  * You may want to filter by response code 200 (HTTP OK).
+I also like to set the Y axis Min value to zero (in tab "Graph options"), and prefer the median (p50) or p10 Statistic (in "Graphed metrics" tab).

 You'll note that the Rafay workload picks up a location label automatically from the environment: we put REP_LOCATION, and a few other items, into the shell environment of every container.
-You can see them by running a go-httpbin testapp we also provide (at the /env/ endpoint).
+You can see them by running a go-httpbin testapp we also provide (at the /env/ endpoint of httpbin).

 With the tool running you can spot long term trends and interesting anomalies.
 The following CloudWatch graph shows `perftest` running in 11 locations on the